-There is no tax on radios but you will need a TV licence (redevance audiovisuelle) per household to watch TV.
+There is no tax on radios but you will need a TV license (redevance audiovisuelle) per household to watch TV.
 This is collected with the local annual taxe d’habitation (occupier’s tax).
 Read more in our guide to communication services in France.

-Make a note of any meter readings and pass them onto the provider or your landlord to ensure your bills are correct.
+Make a note of any meter readings and pass them on to the provider or your landlord to ensure your bills are correct.
 If you are taking responsibility for setting these up, make sure you let the provider (usually EDF for electricity, or GDF for gas) know as soon as possible or you will be disconnected.
 Read about setting up utilities in France.

 Make sure your name is on the door or your mailbox to ensure you receive your mail.
 After moving to France and finding a home, you can also arrange to redirect mail from your home country.